kwant-project/kwant/doc/source/tutorial/tutorial4.rst

     :start-after: #HIDDEN_BEGIN_hnla
     :end-before: #HIDDEN_END_hnla

-The first argument to the `~kwant.lattice.make_lattice` function is the list of primitive vectors of the lattice; the second one is the coordinates of basis atoms.
+The first argument to the `~kwant.lattice.general` function is the list of primitive vectors of the lattice; the second one is the coordinates of basis atoms.
 The honeycomb lattice has two basis atoms.
 Each type of basis atom by itself forms a regular lattice of the same type as well, and those